-An artsy community café that has loads of space for patrons to write, read or talk over coffee, beer or wine.
+An artsy community café hub with loads of space for patrons to write, read or talk over top-quality food courtesy of McCune Smith Café.

 - Private dining: Up to 25 covers

-- Live entertainment: Indie/electronic/experimental live gigs and open mics, literature nights, film nights - strong community emphasis
+- Live entertainment: live gigs and open mic nights, literature nights, film and theatre nights, political and philosophical talks

 - Capacity: 52